Tight end: Physical attributes

 Most tight ends are large in size, with an average height of 6 ft 4 in and a weight exceeding 254 lb.
 They are usually among the taller members of the team, comparable in height to many linemen.
-They are also among its heavier players, with only linemen and some linebackers weighing more than averaged-sized tight ends.

-As a result, tight ends are almost universally slower than wide receivers and running backs, although occasionally one with exceptional speed appears.
-An example of a tight end with a speed advantage—at the expense of blocking ability—is 6 ft 3 in 248 lb Vernon Davis, who achieved a 4.38 forty yard dash time.
+Tight ends need to have this combination of physical attributes because they can be called upon to block linebackers and defensive linemen, as well as run routes and catch passes from the quarterback while outrunning defensive backs.
+They are also among teams’ heavier players, with only linemen and some linebackers weighing more than averaged-sized tight ends.
+Because of their larger size, tight ends are almost universally slower than wide receivers and running backs, although occasionally one with exceptional speed appears; an example of a tight end with a speed advantage—at the expense of blocking ability—is 6 ft 3 in 248 lb Vernon Davis, who achieved a 4.38 forty yard dash time.

 Jersey numbers

-Specific skill positions typically are issued jersey numbers in a restricted range.
+In American football, specific skill positions typically are issued jersey numbers in a restricted range.
 High school rules nationally are determined by the National Federation of State High School Associations; tight ends are able to wear any number other than 50–79.
 The NCAA "strongly recommends" ends wear 80–99, but this is not required.
-In the NFL, numbering regulations state that tight ends are restricted to 1–49 and 80–89 (numbers other receivers tend to wear also).
-The 40–49 number range is a relatively recent addition to the rules (being made in 2015); as a result, most tight ends still bear numbers in the 80–89 range.
+In the NFL, numbering has changed in 2021, which allows them to wear numbers 0-49 and 80–89.
+The 0–49 number range is a relatively recent addition to the rules; as a result, most tight ends still bear numbers in the 80–89 range.